 Howard’s chamber music includes Masquerade written for clarinettist Mark Simpson and clarinet quintet Zugzwänge (Quatuor Danel / Nicholas Cox).
 In 2015 string quartet Afference for the Elias String Quartet premiered at London’s Wigmore Hall and Leviathan for Paris‐based duo scapegoat received several performances including at the Huddersfield Contemporary Music Festival and as part of a North American Tour in May 2015.
 Most recently Chaos or Chess, for solo microtonal tuba, was developed in collaboration with Berlin-based tubist Jack Adler-McKean at the Darmstadt International Summer Course for New Music 2016 and premiered as part of Howard’s 2016 BBC Proms Extra Composer Conversation.

-A graduate in mathematics and computer science from Oxford University, Howard holds a Masters in Composition from the Royal Northern College of Music (RNCM) and a Doctorate in Composition from the University of Manchester and is a Senior Lecturer in Composition at the RNCM.
+A graduate in mathematics and computer science from Oxford University, Howard holds a Masters in Composition from the Royal Northern College of Music (RNCM) and a Doctorate in Composition from the University of Manchester.
 In 2010 she became the inaugural UBS Composer in Residence in conjunction with the London Symphony Orchestra at the Bridge Academy, Hackney, a post she then mentored.
 She was Leverhulme Trust Artist in Residence at the University of Liverpool's Department of Mathematical Sciences in 2015.
-Howard is a Visiting Researcher at the University of Oxford’s e-Research Centre and a Visiting Senior Fellow at the Faculty of Sciences and Engineering, University of Liverpool.
+Emily Howard is a Senior Lecturer in Composition at the RNCM and the Director of PRiSM, the RNCM Centre for Practice & Research in Science & Music.
+She is a Visiting Researcher at the University of Oxford’s e-Research Centre and a Visiting Senior Fellow at the Faculty of Sciences and Engineering, University of Liverpool.
 Her music is available on several labels including Col Legno, Toccata Classics and NMC Recordings.